mac-capstone/Capstone-Project/meetings/README.md

 - Add complexity to the project idea.
 - Research feasibility of the P2P Tap-to-Pay feature.
 - Consider pivoting to a restaurant social app with Interac e-transfer, instead of Tap-to-Pay.

 ---

+## October 10, 2025 - Fifth Meeting

+**Attendees:**
+- Michael
+- Asad
+- Viransh
+- Jayesh
+- Abdul-Hadi
+- Eduardo
+- Ankush

+**Agenda:**
+- Generalize the project idea to all group outings but keep the restaurant and bill-splitting focus.
+- Finish the SRS and development plan.
+- Start working on the design starting October 14, 2025.

+---